StreetSupport/gmhan/content/_index.md

 ---
-img: /assets/gmhan-placeholder.png
+img: assets/uploads/gmhan-placeholder.png
 tagline: >-
   The Greater Manchester Homelessness Action Network (GMHAN) brings together everyone in Greater Manchester working to end homelessness:

+  People with personal insights into homelessness, people from the frontline organisations, public sector officers, and anyone working to find more effective solutions to the homelessness crisis.

   People with personal insights into homelessness, people from the frontline organisations, public sector officers, and anyone working to find more effective solutions to the homelessness crisis.
 ctaCards: